stablecog/stablecog/src/lib/md/our-first-big-update.md

 ## Using Cloud Storage

-We have been storing pro user's generations on cloud since the start, and started storing free generations on cloud about a month ago.
-Now, we are switching to cloud for everyone.
+We have been storing pro users' generations on cloud since the start, and started storing free generations on cloud about a month ago.
+Now, we are switching to cloud completely.
 [History page](https://stablecog.com/history) will now show you all your generations, not just the ones that are saved locally to your browser.

 ## New Pricing Model